shanelnumber5/341-web-design/_docs/topic-00/01-learning-resources/page-01.md

 The learning management system for this course will be [Moodle]({{site.data.moodle.main}}).

-There, you will turn in and receive grades for all submitted work, including assignments, quizzes, and projects.
-Homework is a community-affair, and you are encouraged to view each other's submissions.
+There, you will turn in and receive grades for all submitted work, including assignments and projects.
+Most of our web *design* topics will be taught through Moodle lessons, while most of our web *development* topics will be taught through this class website.

-<span class="label label-danger">Important</span> This **_does not_** mean "copy each other's work."
-You should explore others' processes, but only use it for problem solving or ideation.